-Protect All Children from Trafficking's Federal Transit Administration-funded Transit Against Child Trafficking awareness campaign with the Capital District Transportation Authority in New York and Rio Metro Regional Transit District in New Mexico is being developed in collaboration with members of Protect All Children from Trafficking's Survivors' Council.
+Protect All Children from Trafficking's Federal Transit Administration-funded Transit Against Child Trafficking awareness campaign with the Capital Metropolitan Transportation Authority in Texas and Alexandria Transit Company in Virginia is being developed in collaboration with members of Protect All Children from Trafficking's Survivors' Council.
 Through the effort, Protect All Children from Trafficking is gauging transit user awareness of human trafficking, performing data analyses, and developing an awareness campaign and training for transit users and employees that will culminate in the development of a toolkit.
-The research-based behavioral change campaign is aimed at disrupting child sex trafficking at the intersection of public transportation by educating public transportation riders and employees on how to identify the signs of child sex trafficking and safely report the crime.
-In response to their research, Protect All Children from Trafficking used social media campaigns to reach a young-to middle-aged population that had low levels of human trafficking awareness.
-Transit Against Child Trafficking's initial partnerships will inform the next phase of the campaign, which will be rolled out in other regions over the year in partnership with other transit agencies across the country.
+The research-based behavioral change campaign is aimed at disrupting child sex trafficking at the intersection of public transportation by educating public transportation riders and employees on how to identify the signs of child sex trafficking used social media campaigns to reach a young- to middle-aged population that had low levels of human trafficking awareness.
+Transit Against Child Trafficking's initial partnerships will inform the next phase of the campaign, which will be rolled out in additional regions over the year in partnership with other transit agencies.